 Due to the writing content being measured, scribing is not allowed for the following items.
-However if the student has no other means of responding then a unique accommodation is required:
+However, if the student has no other means of responding then a TDA Scribing Accommodation form is required

-- Grades 4-8 PSSA ELA text dependent analysis essays - The district and school are responsible for making the determination that the student is only able to respond to the PSSA Text Dependent Analysis prompt by dictating responses to the School Assessment Coordinator (SAC) or designee.
+- Grades 4-8 PSSA ELA text-dependent analysis essays - The district and school are responsible for making the determination that the student is only able to respond to the PSSA Text Dependent Analysis prompt by dictating responses to the School Assessment Coordinator (SAC) or designee.

 If the student requires voice-to-text dictation, e.g. Dragon Dictate, a Request for Approval for a Unique Accommodation must be submitted to PDE.
-Follows directions on p.
-61.

-All scribes must follow the Pennsylvania Read-Aloud and Scribing Guidelines for Operational Assessments posted on the PDE website and on eDIRECT.
+All scribes must follow the Read-Aloud and Scribing Guidelines posted on the PDE website and on eDIRECT.